 Please note that future course dates are pending.

 To be eligible for the course, applicants must meet the general eligibility requirements for postgraduate studies.
 A good knowledge of English is essential.

-The course is open to PhD students from all fields of social sciences and related fields of study.
+The course is open to doctoral students from all fields of social sciences and related fields of study.

-Priority will be given to PhD students in the Development Research School.
+Priority will be given to doctoral students in the Development Research School.
 Other applicants will be assessed and accepted on the basis of the relevance of their PhD project to the course theme.

 The course is free of charge.